Join the UNI-ECO Project Summer School from July 19 to 22, 2021

 If you have any questions about the summer school or the UNI-ECO project, please contact us by email by clicking here.

-*The European UNI-ECO project aims to raise awareness of sustainable development and promote cooperation and action among all university campus users (students and staff) towards a sustainable campus.
+*The European UNI-ECO project aims to raise awareness about sustainable development and to encourage cooperation and action among all university campus users (students and staff) toward a sustainable campus.

-This is an initiative led by the University of Montpellier in partnership with the University of Barcelona, Utrecht University, Eötvös Loránd University in Budapest, and Trinity College Dublin (all members of the CHARM-EU alliance).
-CHARM-EUalliance), as well as the UNIMED university network and the NGO CESIE.
-This "Strategic Partnership" is co-funded by the European Commission's Erasmus+ program.
+This is an initiative led by the University of Montpellier in partnership with the University of Barcelona, Utrecht University, Eötvös Loránd University in Budapest, and Trinity College Dublin (all members of the CHARM-EU), as well as with the UNIMED university network and the NGO CESIE.
+This “Strategic Partnership” is co-funded by the European Commission’s Erasmus+ program.